hunterjackson/docs/source/cassandra-source.rst

 1. The name of the connector, must be unique.
 2. The name of the connector class.
 3. The keyspace (demo) we are connecting to.
-4. The table to topic import map.
-This allows you to route tables to different topics.
-Each mapping is comma separated and for each mapping the table and topic are separated by a colon, if no topic is provided the records from the table will be routed to a topic matching the table name.
-In this example the orders table records are routed to the topic orders-topic.
-This property sets the tables to import!
-5. The import mode, either incremental or bulk.
+4. The KCQL statement.
-6. The ip or host name of the nodes in the Cassandra cluster to connect to.
+5. The ip or host name of the nodes in the Cassandra cluster to connect to.
-7. Username and password, ignored unless you have set Cassandra to use the PasswordAuthenticator.
+6. Username and password, ignored unless you have set Cassandra to use the PasswordAuthenticator.
-8. The timestamp column Cassandra data type, either ``timeuuid`` or ``timestamp``.

 We can use the CLI to check if the connector is up but you should be able to see this in logs as-well.